Lasiodora parahybana

 🤌 Husbandry

 Lasiodora parahybana should be housed alone.
-Adults need a roomy low enclosure, often around 40 x 30 x 25 cm or larger, with more floor space than height.
-Slings and juveniles are started in much smaller containers — a 250 ml deli cup or small plastic rearing cup for a small sling, moving through intermediate enclosures as the animal grows.
-This species grows fast and will need size upgrades every few molts.
+Adults need a roomy low enclosure, often around 45 x 30 x 30 cm minimum, with 60 x 45 cm floor space preferred for large females when space allows.
+Floor area, substrate depth, and safe maintenance access matter more than height.
+Slings and juveniles are started in much smaller containers, moving through intermediate enclosures as the animal grows.
+This species grows fast and may need size upgrades every few molts.

 Stage management is especially important in large terrestrial species.
 Slings need smaller containers with reachable prey and slightly more stable moisture around part of the substrate.
 Juveniles can be moved up gradually as they gain size.
 Heavy adults need low, stable enclosures with deep substrate and no tall fall zone, because abdominal injuries from falls are a serious risk.